sunrise-choir/ssb-flumeview-sql/README.md

 # ssb-flume-follower-sql

-> (WIP) Node bindings to a sql view of a ssb database
+> (WIP) A sql view of a ssb database that follows the offset log.
+Written in rust with bindings to js.

-- sqlite3 based db
+- Sqlite3 based db
-- the flume offset log is the source of truth.
+- The flume offset log is the source of truth.
 This reads the offset log and builds the db from it.
-  - does not modify the offset log.
+  - Does not modify the offset log.
-- clients using this module are free to create their own sqlite file in their application folder, _outside_ of the .ssb folder.
+- Clients using this module are free to create their own sqlite file in their application folder, _outside_ of the .ssb folder.
 Clients don't need to agree on flume index versions to run multiple clients at the same time.
-- supports building the db in chunks to control cpu use.
+- Supports building the db in chunks to control cpu use.
-- supports querying the db at any time.
+- Supports querying the db at any time.
 The db does not have to be up to date with the offset log.
+- Schema models all the common relationships between messages.
+This enables some powerful queries that have been hard to do in the existing stack.
-- decrypts private messages.
+- Decrypts private messages.
-- uses knex for powerful query building.
+- Uses knex for powerful query building.
-- lots of knex helpers / sql views to use as building blocks for queries.
+- Lots of knex helpers / sql views to use as building blocks for queries.
-- FAST.
+- [FAST](##Performance).
 Fast to build the db.
 Fast to query.
 Benchmarked.
 - Friendly.
 We have a code of conduct and will enforce it.
   - Found something missing from the docs?
 Can't understand the code?
 Found an un-tested edge case?
 Spotted a poorly named variable?
 Raise an issue!
 We'd love to help.
-- well tested
+- Well tested.
-- well documented
+- Well documented.

 ## Example